dstim-degree-objectives

 Purpose:

-The core Traditional & Indigenous Natural Medicines (Medicine of Hope) Religious Therapeutics, Humanitarian Aid Mission Services and Social Work curriculum will provide students with the opportunity to begin acquiring an understanding of the unique role of the Doctor of Sacred Traditional & Indigenous Medicines (Sacred Nature Cure) family practitioner and Counselor, and the basic knowledge, skills, and attitudes necessary to care for patients of all ages.
-Students will gain these abilities by engaging in structured learning activities- outpatient and inpatient.
+Students will gain these abilities by engaging in structured learning activities, both outpatient and inpatient.
 Students must take calls, attend conferences, and read suggested literature.
-These will represent a core of behaviors encompassed by the Doctor of Arts in Traditional & Indigenous Medicines/ Traditional Monastic family minister/ practitioner/ counselor and Humanitarian Aid Mission Services and Social Work, which prepare them for a unique role in patient management, problem-solving, counseling, and coordination of health care and Humanitarian Aid Mission Services for the individual and the family unit.
+These will represent a core of behaviors encompassed by the Doctor of Arts in Traditional & Indigenous Medicines/ Traditional Monastic family minister/ practitioner/ Licensed Clinical Holistic Therapist, Licensed Pastoral Counselor and Humanitarian Aid Mission Services and Social Work, which prepare them for a unique role in patient management, problem-solving, counseling, and coordination of health care and Humanitarian Aid Mission Services for the individual and the family unit.

 Goals: